rehive/docs/source/includes/_administration.md

         "email": "joe@rehive.com",
         "username": null,
         "mobile": "+27840000000",
-        "profile": null
+        "profile": null,
+        "temporary": false
     },
-    "source_transaction": null,
-    "destination_transaction": null,
     "messages": [],
-    "fees": [],
     "archived": false,
     "created": 1509618707485,
     "updated": 1509618708277
 }
 ```

 Update a transaction.
 This endpoint can be used to transition a transaction to any state.
-The following states transitions are permitted: `Pending`, `Complete`, `Failed`, `Deleted`.
+The following states transitions are permitted: `Pending`, `Complete`, `Failed`.

 In addition, you can update the transaction metadata and add messages to the transaction message logs.